 Install the Telegram Desktop application https://desktop.telegram.org/ and create an account.

-You can also use web or mobile versions of Telegram, but we recommend using the desktop version for better user experience during the configuration process - this can then be linked to and used on the mobile version once configured.
+You can also use either web or mobile versions of Telegram, but we recommend using the desktop version for a better user experience during the configuration process - this can then be linked to and used on the mobile version once configured.

 2. Create a Telegram bot

-Open this link in your Telegram application https://t.me/BotFather and follow instructions.
+Open the following link in your Telegram application: https://t.me/BotFather, and then follow these instructions.

-Send “/start” message to start working with bots management bot.
+Send “/start” message to start working with the bots management bot.

 Send “/newbot” message to create a new bot.

-Choose a name for your bot by sending it in a new message.
+Choose a name for your bot by sending it as a new message.

-Choose a username for your bot by sending it in a new message.
+Choose a username for your bot by sending it as a new message.
 Username should be unique and must end in “bot”.

 3. Obtain the Chat ID where you want to get notifications

-Enter your Telegram account to which you want to get notifications.
+Enter the Telegram account for which you want to get notifications.

 Send “/start” message to start working with the bot.

-Get your chat ID from the bot's response.
+Receive your chat ID via the bot's response.

-Copy it to SI On-Chart -> Telegram Configuration -> Chat ID
+Copy this chat ID into SI On-Chart -> Telegram Configuration -> Chat ID

 4. Start a conversation with your bot

-Open the link: https://t.me/your-bot?start=subscribe in Telegram. “your-bot” is a placeholder for the username of your bot - make sure you change accordingly!
+Open the link https://t.me/your-bot?start=subscribe inside of Telegram.
+In this link “your-bot” is a placeholder for the username of your bot - make sure you change accordingly!
 Next, Send “/start” message to start a conversation with your bot.